jhorzek/tellme/README.md

 # tellme

+Discover your surroundings with short podcasts based on Wikipedia articles!

 tellme is a simple podcast AI that is heavily inspired by [podcastfy](https://github.com/souzatharsis/podcastfy).
-The objective is to search nearby sight seeing spots and generate short podcasts for those sports.
-As an app, this would allow discovering your environment while you are going for a walk.
+The objective is to search nearby sight seeing spots and generate short podcasts for those spots.
+The current version is a prototype, but once built into a proper app, this would allow you to discover your city while you are going for a walk.

 There are currently two ways to setting everyting up.
 If you are only interested in running the app, you can use the docker image at `ghcr.io/jhorzek/tellme:latest`.
 If you want to contribute to the development of the app, we recommend using the devcontainer with VSCode.